 General Symptoms

 Men experiencing mental health issues may not always show clear signs of distress.
-However, some general symptoms to be aware of include significant changes in mood or energy levels, such as persistent sadness or a noticeable drop in enthusiasm for daily activities.
+However, some general symptoms include significant changes in mood or energy levels, such as persistent sadness or a noticeable drop in enthusiasm for daily activities.
 Appetite changes, anger, irritability, and compulsive or reckless behaviors are also common.
 Additionally, alterations in sleep patterns, whether sleeping too much or too little, and difficulty concentrating can indicate underlying issues.
 Men might express feelings of hopelessness, exhibit increased anxiety or stress, and might withdraw socially, losing interest in previously enjoyed activities.

 Behavioral Symptoms